 Reserve 1/4 cup of the flour mixture and put into a resealable plastic bag.
-Add the cranberries and walnuts, seal, and toss to coat.
+Add the cranberries and walnuts (roughly chopped), seal, and toss to coat.
 (The flour keeps the fruit and nuts from sinking to the bottom of the cake as it bakes).
 Add the remaining flour mixture to the butter-applesauce mixture and beat on low speed until combined.

 By hand, stir in the cranberries and walnuts.
 Tip the batter into the prepared pan.
 Tap to remove any air bubbles.

 When ready to cook, set temperature to 325 degrees F and preheat, lid closed for 15 minutes.

 Bake the cake until a skewer inserted comes out clean, i.e., no raw batter or crumbs clinging to it, 50 to 60 minutes.

 Transfer to a wire cooling rack and let the cake cool, still in the pan, for 30 minutes.
 Lay a second cooling rack on top of the cake and invert, holding the cooling rack firmly against the cake, to release.
 Let cool completely, then transfer to a plate or cake stand.

 While the cake cools, make the glaze: Melt the butter in a small saucepan over medium-low heat.

 Add the sugar and cook for 1 to 2 minutes, stirring constantly.